jomido/framework0/README.md

  4. decomposable[1]

 [1] Might be the wrong term; but the ability to easily take a thing and break it apart into smaller pieces.
 Or, the way things _must_ be formed makes _unforming_ easy.

+Notes:

+ 1. consider tcomb instead of typing via symbols
+ 2. for perf, consider mori instead of merge-deep